open-contracting-extensions/ocds_pagination_extension/README.md

 It is discouraged to use `page=NUMBER` with results ordered in reverse chronology, because:

 * A given page won't return the same results over time. `page=1` will return different results today, next week, and next year.
-* Usser can receive duplicate results while paginating.
+* Users can receive duplicate results while paginating.
 For example, if a new release is published to page 1 while users are paginating, then the result at the bottom of each page will be moved to the top of the following page.
 * It is harder for users to synchronize with the API.
 With `since` or `offset`, users can retrieve new results by submitting the timestamp or offset of their last request.
 With `page`, users need to determine which results are new or old.

 Reference: [HTML link types](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types), [18F API Standards](https://github.com/18F/api-standards#pagination), [Government of Canada Standards on APIs](https://www.canada.ca/en/government/system/digital-government/modern-emerging-technologies/government-canada-standards-apis.html), [Government of Ontario API Guidelines](https://github.com/ongov/API-Guidelines/blob/develop/API-Guidelines.md#implement-pagination-and-data-segmentation), [OpenActive Realtime Paged Data Exchange](https://www.openactive.io/realtime-paged-data-exchange/#overall-approach).